Mark Gerretsen

 Mark Gerretsen (born June 5, 1975) is a Canadian politician who is the Member of Parliament for Kingston and the Islands as a member of the Liberal Party of Canada.
 He was first elected in the 2015 federal election, and re-elected in 2019, 2021 and 2025.
-He currently serves on the Standing Committee for Procedure and House Affairs and is the former Chair of the Ontario Liberal Caucus.
+He currently serves as the Chief Government Whip.

-Gerretsen currently serves as Deputy Leader of the Government in the House of Commons.
-He previously served as the Parliamentary secretary to the Leader of the Government in the House of Commons, a position he held effective December 3, 2021.
-Prior to his election to the House of Commons, Gerretsen served as Mayor of Kingston from 2010 to 2014.
+Previously, he has served as Deputy Leader of the government in the House of Commons and well as the Parliamentary Secretary to the Leader of the Government in the House of Commons (Senate).

 Early life and career

 Gerretsen was born in Kingston, Ontario, the son of Assunta (Garofalo) and John Gerretsen.
 His father was mayor of Kingston and a MPP for Kingston and the Islands, and held several positions in the cabinets of Premier Dalton McGuinty and Kathleen Wynne.
 His father was born in Hilversum, Netherlands, and his mother emigrated from San Bartolomeo in Galdo (Benevento) Italy to Kingston in 1956.

+Mark graduated from Regiopolis Notre-Dame in 1993.
+Gerretson then launched a DJ business, performing at events like the Regiopolis Notre-Dame pep rally.
+He eventually transitioned to DJing at Stages Night Club in Kingston, Ontario.
 Gerretsen holds a bachelor's degree in economics from Queen's University and studied computers at St. Lawrence College.
 Gerretsen was first elected to Kingston City Council in 2006, where he represented the Portsmouth District.
 After completing his four-year term as City Councillor, Gerretsen served as Mayor of Kingston from 2010 to 2014.